GitGuardian/ggshield/README.md

-  commit-range  scan a defined COMMIT_RANGE in git. path          scan files and directories. pre-commit    scan as a pre-commit git hook. repo          clone and scan a REPOSITORY.
+  commit-range  scan a defined COMMIT_RANGE in git. path          scan files and directories. pre-commit    scan as a pre-commit git hook. repo          scan a REPOSITORY's commits at a given URL or path.
 ```

 `ggshield scan` has different subcommands for each type of scan: